TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-synchronization-does-not-work-at-all.md

 ## **Recommended Steps**

-**Note**: If synchronization does not work at all, the most common issues are related to the accounts and their permissions that are used by the synchronization service, or the issue is related to an installation problem.
-For **installation issues with Azure AD Connect**, please go back to the previous page and select "I have a problem installing or uninstalling AADConnect" as the support sub-topic to see common solutions for installation issues.
+When synchronization isn't working, this can generate issues with installation, or accounts and permissions used by the synchronization services.

+For **installation issues with Azure AD Connect**, go back to the previous page, and select "I have a problem installing or uninstalling AADConnect" as the support sub-topic to see common solutions for installation issues.

-Note: if you are using a **deprecated version of sync, such as DirSync or AADSync**, please be ware that these versions **stop working on April 1st, 2021**.
-Please refer to [the docunmentation on Dirsync deprecation and how to upgrade to AADConnect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-dirsync-upgrade-get-started}
+If you use a **deprecated version of sync, such as DirSync or AADSync**, be aware that these versions will **stop working on April 1st, 2021**.
+Refer to [the docunmentation on DirSync deprecation and how to upgrade to AADConnect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-dirsync-upgrade-get-started)

-If you do not have an installation issue with Azure AD Connect sync, then please select a topic from the below to learn how to troubleshoot and resolve your issue.
+If you don't have an installation issue with Azure AD Connect sync, refer to the topics in the next section to learn how to troubleshoot and resolve your issue.

-### I am unable to start the Synchronization Service in Windows Service Control Manager
+### Unable to start the Synchronization Service in Windows Service Control Manager

 Common root causes include the following: